sopra-fs23-group-25/Pictionary-client/README.md

 <img width="1512" alt="WaitingRoomHost" src="https://github.com/sopra-fs23-group-25/Pictionary-client/assets/116800549/0b6b80c3-bb2b-4abf-9098-762de117fc89">

 #### Non-host
-On the waiting room page as a non-host (German user view) the user needs to wait until the host starts the game.
+On the waiting room page as a non-host, shown here from a German user's view, the user needs to wait until the host starts the game.
 The user can also leave the lobby by clicking on the ```Leave Lobby``` button.
 <img width="1512" alt="WaitingRoomNotHost" src="https://github.com/sopra-fs23-group-25/Pictionary-client/assets/116800549/09d28923-5afc-4644-8386-9afd928ed327">

 ### Game